mit-oidc-client/mit-oidc-client/README.md

 - **HTTPS** is required in development for both the front-end and back-end
   - HTTPS/SSL encryption ensures all communication between the user and the web service is protected.
 This is a hard requirement for safe-handling of OAuth ID and access tokens
-  - **Note:** Self-signed certificates should be used for development work **only**.
-We recommend using Let's Encrypt or other reputable certificate authority when deploying to production.
-If you're using platforms like Heroku or Render.com for hosting, they often will have their own SSL certificates management services.
-See [this](https://devcenter.heroku.com/articles/automated-certificate-management) and [this](https://render.com/docs/tls).
 - Dependency on **secure cryptographic libraries**
   - When generating randomness or relying on cryptographic primitives like hash functions, we use secure libraries like built in browser's `Crypto.getRandomValues()` and `Crypto.subtle.digest()` functions, along with official JWT libraries.
 This ensures that we are generating secure randomness in our application and depends only on secure primitive implementation for signing and verification of data.
 - Utilization of **state and nonce** in authorization request